questdb/questdb-quickstart/ingestion/python/README.md

 We provide three different scripts to ingest data into QuestDB:

-* ilp_ingestion: simulates IoT data using the ILP protocol.
+* `ilp_ingestion.py`: simulates IoT data using the ILP protocol.
 It only requires the questdb library.
 This script is also available in the Go and JAVA samples.
 The demo Grafana dashboard provided in this quickstart works on this table
-* app_monitoring_ingestion: simulates app observability data using the PostgreSQL protocol.
+* `app_monitoring_ingestion.py`: simulates app observability data using the PostgreSQL protocol.
 It requires the psycopg and the faker libraries
-* ticker_ingestion: reads real live data from Yahoo Finance and inserts into QuestDB using the PostgreSQL protocol.
+* `ticker_ingestion.py`: reads real live data from Yahoo Finance and inserts into QuestDB using the PostgreSQL protocol.
 It requires the psycopg and the yliveticker libraries

 You can install each dependency manually using `pip`, or just all of them via